Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Introduction

-In this paper we learn data manifolds with a much broader class of topologies using a novel approach outlined in Figure \ref{fig:von_mises_method}.
-We first learn a manifold \textit{implicitly} as the zero set of a neural network $F_\theta$, controlling the manifold dimension by regularizing the rank of its Jacobian.
-We then model the density within the manifold using a \textit{constrained energy-based model} $E_\psi$, which uses constrained Langevin dynamics to sample points on the learned manifold.
-We show that constrained energy-based models on manifolds maintain the compositionality property of standard energy-based models \cite{hinton2002training}; manifold-defining functions $F_\theta$ along with their energies $E_\psi$ can be combined to take unions and intersections of data manifolds in what we call \textit{manifold arithmetic}.
-We demonstrate theoretically and empirically that the proposed model can learn manifold-supported distributions more accurately than the pushforward paradigm prevalent in the current literature.
+To model a much broader class of topologies, we propose a new generative model, the \textit{energy-based implicit manifold} (EBIM).
+Our approach consists of two steps, which are outlined in Figure \ref{fig:von_mises_method}.
+Armed with a fundamental theorem from geometry, we first describe a novel way to model data manifolds: \textit{implicitly}, as the zero set of a neural network $F_\theta$.
+Next, we model the density within the manifold with a \textit{constrained energy-based model}, a likelihood-based model which uses constrained Langevin dynamics to sample points on the learned manifold.
+We show that EBIMs can be composed with each other akin to standard energy-based models \citep{hinton2002training}: manifold-defining functions $F_\theta$ along with their energies $E_\psi$ can be combined to take unions and intersections of data manifolds in what we call \textit{manifold arithmetic}.
+We demonstrate theoretically and empirically that EBIMs can learn manifold-supported densities more accurately than pushforward models.
+Given its success modelling low- and high-dimensional data alike, EBIMs represent a fruitful direction for mathematically grounded modelling of complex datasets.